fathiatekkom/ai-lead-scraper/README.md

-# 🧠 AI Lead Scraper by Fathia Alfajr
+# AI Lead Scraper by Fathia Alfajr

-A lightweight Streamlit app built in just **5 hours** ⚡️ to help you:
+A lightweight Streamlit app built to help you:
 - Scrape **emails**, **socials**, and **summaries** from websites
 - Customize what to extract using **web scraping or AI prompts**
 - Upload CSVs and export clean results in seconds!